Hurricane Laura Knocks Out Power For Hundreds Of Thousands In Louisiana And Texas

 In Louisiana, officials expressed concerns that not enough people evacuated coastal areas.
 Many people who built up their homes to 15 feet after Hurricane Rita probably thought they would be safe, Lt.
 Gov. Billy Nungesser told ABC.

-At least 150 people in Cameron Parish refused to leave the area after officers went door-to-door urging some 7,000 residents to get out, the Houston Chronicle reported.
-The NHC said storm surge there was projected to reach 20 feet.
+At least 150 people in Cameron Parish refused to leave the area after officers went door to door urging some 7,000 residents to get out, the Houston Chronicle reported.
+The National Hurricane Center said storm surge there was projected to reach 20 feet.